Dataflow Accelerator Architecture for Autonomous Machine Computing: Dataflow Accelerator Architecture (DAA) to the Rescue

-Traditional dataflow machines are fine-grain parallel computers, in that each node in the DFG represents a single instruction.
-Although it has been successfully applied to applications such as digital signal processing~\cite{gaudiot1987data}, this level of abstraction also imposes inherent implementation difficulties that prevented dataflow architectures from becoming mainstream.
-Worse, autonomous machine software is very complicated; using the conventional instruction-level abstractions is unscalable.
-We must rethink the level of abstraction in applying dataflow architectures to autonomous machines.

-Fortunately, the autonomous machine software stack, while complex, can be cleanly and succinctly expressed as a \textbf{\textit{macro dataflow graph}}, where each node represents a high-level task such as motion planning.
-Taking this macro abstraction leads to a natural way of designing hardware, where each node is executed on a dedicated hardware accelerator, and different hardware accelerators are integrated to form a chip.
-This view allows us to think about hardware design at the top-level while allowing for innovations in individual tasks.
-This design philosophy also matches the trend in hardware chip design, where different vendors design their own IP blocks, which are reusable and can be integrated into a full SoC.

-\Fig{fig:am} shows two M-DFGs for a Level-4 self-driving car and a home robot.
-While they differ in details, they share the same flow of data~\cite{liu2017computer,wan2021survey,liu2021robotic}.
-We will focus on the self-driving car case but the same principles apply to the simpler home robot.
-We summarize four key observations of the autonomous machine workloads which show how autonomous machines are naturally not subject to the pitfalls that conventional ``general purpose'' dataflow architectures encounter.

-\paragraph{Continuous Inputs Provide Abundant Parallelisms} Autonomous machine workloads provide abundant parallelisms, and thus will not starve the hardware.
-In particular, the input to autonomous machines is continuous: as an autonomous machine operates, the sensing data continuously rushes in and exercises the various sensor processing nodes, which in turn generate continuous outputs that further exercise later nodes.
-As a result, with ideal load balance all the nodes will be active.
-In contrast, conventional programs with limited ILP often starves the hardware.
+The abundant parallelism comes from the fact that inputs to autonomous machines are continuous: as an autonomous machine operates, various sensors continuously pump data frames to the hardware.
+Since frames are largely independent, autonomous machine software exposes input-level parallelism that is unavailable in programs that conventional dataflow machines target.

-\paragraph{Flexible Dependencies} Autonomous machine workloads have flexible dependencies in that a consumer node, while dependent on a producer node, does not have to consume every single piece of producer's output.
+\paragraph{Flexible Dependencies.} Conversely, conventional dataflow machines are also limited when a program has \textit{too much} parallelism, which requires throttling mechanisms that degrade performance.
+Autonomous machine workloads, in contrast, have flexible dependencies in that a consumer node, while dependent on a producer node, can afford to drop data and operate on the \textit{latest} data from producers.
+As a result, parallelism explosion is general not a concern.